osmond-lab/eeb314/docs/syllabus/final_project.md

 	- Max 2000 words (4000 for grad students)
 	- [Example](final_project/partII_example.md)

-!!! info
+!!! info "Class presentations"

     Grad students will also present their final project in class.
+Everyone may be asked to give a 2m lightning presentation on part 1.

 !!! tip